-This advisor is one of the most valuable resources in the educational process, not only to assist in making academic selections to match the student's particular background, interests, and future objectives, but also to identify program options, to work out an academic pace, and to develop career planning strategies.
-The advisor will help to identify other resources and support systems available at the university, such as the Counseling Center
+Every CBE student is assigned a staff advisor when he or she arrives as a first-year student at Lehigh.
+An advisor is one of the most valuable resources in the educational process, not only to assist in making academic selections to match the student's particular background, interests, and future objectives, but also to help each student identify program options, academic pace, and develop career planning strategies.
+The advisor can also connect CBE students to other resources and support systems available at the university, such as the Office of Career Services